matt-dray/dialga/README.md

 #> [1] "28 23 * * *"
 ```

-Note that you can use the argument `clip = TRUE` to copy the output to
+Note that you can use the argument `clip = TRUE` to have the output
-your clipboard so you can paste it elsewhere.
+copied to your system’s clipboard so you can paste it elsewhere.
+You
+must install [the {clipr}
+package](https://cran.r-project.org/package=clipr) separately if you
+want this functionality.

 To interpret the output—and confirm we got what we expected—we can pass
 that cron string into `cron2eng()`.